 The header field that is used to indicate Secure TRN field is a CPHY header which is the wrong header.
 CPY is not used for (Secure) FTM.
 FTM is done on higher MCSs which use a different header.

 TGaz Editor: Modify the text in P142L4-8

-29.3.3.3.2.2 Definition for EDMG control mode PPDU

-Append the row to table 51:

-—Table 51 —EDMG-Header-A1 subfield definition